-It is a 17-minute local-train ride from JR Kanazawa Station to JR Mikawa Station.
+It is a 17-minute local-train ride from JR Kanazawa Station to IR Mikawa Station.
 Mikawa is a town that reached the height of its prosperity back in the Edo Period, thanks to its busy port for Kitamae ships.
 Its history and popular local food await you.

 Roots of Ishikawa Museum